ljmartin/df_to_svg/README.md

 # results

+## with matplotlib

 using matplotlib you can get a close approximation (see `./code/write_svg_matplotlib.ipynb`:

 ![mplsvg](./code/svg_matplotlib.svg "one")

+## writing SVG elements directly
-the problem here (apart from the annoying vertical white lines) is the text is written in `<path>` objects, so it can't be highlighted and the file is larger than it needs to be. it's really just made up of rectangles, lines, and text so these can be written directly, like below.
+the problem with the MPL approach (apart from the annoying vertical white lines) is the text is written in `<path>` objects, so it can't be highlighted and the file is larger than it needs to be. it's really just made up of rectangles, lines, and text so these can be written directly, like below.
 It's a tenth of the filsize and looks pretty close to a jupyter notebook rendering. (see `./code/write_svg_directly.ipynb`:

 ![dirsvg](./code/svg_directly.svg "two")

-# even better
+## even better

 the real trick is to not do this at all.
 Most times I just want to copy a dataframe of hyperparameters or results or something into a word document.
 SVG format doesn't explicitly have a "table" - it's just a trick.
 But HTML does - and if you copy paste an html table into word it will copy is as a real table.
 It's only a few clicks to format this into a nice looking jupyter-style table.